Foreign branding: Foreign orthography

-Foreign letters and diacritical marks (such as the umlaut) are often used to give brand names a foreign flavor.
+Foreign letters and diacritical marks (such as the umlaut) are often used to give brand names foreign flavor.
+The heavy metal umlaut is used by a number of rock bands, usually to impart a generally Germanic and Gothic overtone to the band's name.
+Examples include Mötley Crüe, Motörhead, Queensrÿche, and Blue Öyster Cult.

 Some fonts, sometimes called simulation typefaces, have also been designed that represent the characters of the Roman alphabet but evoke another writing system.
 This group includes typefaces designed to appear as Arabic, Chinese characters, Cyrillic, Indic scripts, Greek, Hebrew, Kana, or Thai.
 These are used largely for the purpose of novelty to make something appear foreign, or to make businesses such as restaurants offering foreign food clearly stand out.